rudderlabs/rudder-sdk-unity/README.md

-# What is Rudder?
+# What is RudderStack?

-**Short answer:**
-Rudder is an open-source Segment alternative written in Go, built for the enterprise. .

-**Long answer:**
-Rudder is a platform for collecting, storing and routing customer event data to dozens of tools.
-Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.
+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

 ## Getting Started with Unity SDK

-Download the SDK plugin file: ```rudder-sdk-unity.unitypackage``` form the ```SDK``` directory and import in your project.
+Download the SDK plugin file: ```rudder-sdk-unity.unitypackage``` from the ```SDK``` directory and import it in your project.

 ## Initialize ```RudderClient```

 Put this code under the ```Awake``` method of your main scene.

 ```
 RudderConfig config = new RudderConfigBuilder()
 .WithDataPlaneUrl(<DATAPLANE_URI>)
 .Build();
 RudderClient rudderClient = RudderClient.GetInstance(<WRITE_KEY>, config);
 ```

 ## Send Events

-A simple track event.
-Other options are ```Screen``` and ```Identify```
+A simple track event is as shown:
 ```
 RudderMessage message = new RudderMessageBuilder()
   .WithEventName("test_event_name")